rackertest/blackstar/README.md

 To issue commands with sudo, lines like the following to prevent being prompted for a password:

-	echo $SSHPASS | sshpass -e ssh -T ph33r@localhost
+	echo $SSHPASS | sshpass -e ssh -T user@localhost

-Then you can use 'sudo -S command' with the -e option and you will not be prompted for the password in $SSHPASS.
+Then you can use 'sudo -S command' with the -e option and you will not be prompted for the password already in $SSHPASS.

 SEE ALSO
 sshpass(8), ccrypt(5), blackstar.debian(8)